lruzicki/InvoiceGenerator/README.md

 # Invoice Generator Application

 This repository contains a Django backend and a Next.js frontend to process worklog files and generate invoices using the inFakt API.
+It is possible to define more templates to work with different worklogs.

 ## Table of Contents
 - [Prerequisites](#prerequisites)